-Charting the evolution of fast attack craft from the advent of the torpedo to the latter half of the 20th century.
+Although this book looks at first like a basic bargain store publication, it’s a surprisingly detailed and well presented story of the evolution of fast attack craft, from the advent of the torpedo to the latter half of the 20th century.

 A. T. G. Coleborn, 1961.
 The Builders of Motor Torpedo Boats.
 Journal of Naval Engineering.
 Volume 13, Book 1, pp 101-130.
 Ministry of Defence.

 A paper on the main builders of Coastal Forces craft during and after the war, including Thornycroft, British Power Boat Company, Vosper, J. S. White & Company, Fairmile Marine, Camper & Nicholsons and Saunders-Roe.